NCAR/ucomp-pipeline/index.md

 Report issues on the [GitHub issues] for the project.
 Please be as specific as possible when describing a problem.

-[GitHub isses]: https://github.com/NCAR/ucomp-pipeline/issues "ucomp-pipeline issues"
+[GitHub issues]: https://github.com/NCAR/ucomp-pipeline/issues "ucomp-pipeline issues"